Welcome to the Beatitudes Center for the Nonviolent Jesus!

 Quote for the Day:

-Dear friends, Blessings of Christ’s peace to you!
+Dear friends Blessings of Christ’s Peace!